nvtkaszpir/quake-logo-wall-light/README.md

 ## 3D printing

+Settings recommendations:

-* print the parts, 5% infill should be enough, just use 4 perimeters if you need better postprocessing
+* infill - rectilinerar 5% infill should be enough
+* use 4 perimeters  and 4 or 5 top/down layers if you need extra strength
+  and extra material for postprocessing such as sanding

-* print the glue pads
+* print the parts
 * print connector set
 * print 3 x distance pins
 * print hanger

 > [!Tip]
-> During print of the 3d elements on the 3D printer it is a great time to
+> During print of the 3D elements on the 3D printer it is a great time to
 > do electronics, see below.

 ## Generic cutting